andepants/daybreak-health-frontend/docs/epics.md

 ---

-### Story 5.3: Appointment Calendar and Time Selection
+### Story 5.3: Availability Calendar and Time Selection

 As a **parent**,
 I want **to see available appointment times and select one**,